 Further, the FASB tentatively agreed to another practical expedient that will allow lessors to make accounting policy elections to exclude sales taxes, property taxes, and insurance from contract consideration when those costs are paid directly by the lessee and the amount to be paid is uncertain.
 This is a change from the new leases guidance, as currently written, which would require lessors to quantify these lessor costs and report them gross as revenue and expense in the income statement.

 The proposed improvements to the presentation of certain lessor costs will be exposed for public comment.
-For more information on these proposed changes, please read In brief US2018-09, The new leases standard made easier for lessors.

 In addition to the lessor practical expedients discussed above, there are a number of transition-related practical expedients for lessees and lessors to consider when adopting the standard, including the "package" of practical expedients.
 The "package" refers to the following three expedients that must be adopted together: